Creative Nature Programs

 At Creative Nature Club, kids become explorers and artists—finding wonders in the forest, fields, and ponds of the Langlais Preserve, then creating art that deepens their discoveries.
 Each month brings a new seasonal theme and a fun hands-on project.
 Healthy snacks are provided.

 Registration is required to reserve your child’s spot.
-Sign up for five or more sessions and get a Langlais Art Preserve Creative Nature Club Field Kit!
+Sign up for five or more sessions and get a Creative Nature Club Field Kit!

 Creative Nature Club is free.